GrantBirki/tgct/content/posts/tgct/index.md

 ![first-mri-img-1](first-mri-img-1.png)
 ![first-mri-img-2](first-mri-img-2.png)

 > My MRI images from `10/06/2023` - The red arrows are pointing to areas of fluid / inflammation.
-The magenta arrow + circle is highlighting the area of the "suspicous" mass.
+The magenta arrow + circle is highlighting the area of the "suspicious" mass.

 Sydney was an absolutely **rock star** for me through this entire process to come!

 ---

 So what was to happen next?
 I currently only had a referral to see Dr. Vidal in Vail, CO.
 I had a camping trip in Utah coming up, I was still waiting for my swelling to come down, and I had a lot of chats with Sydney regarding next steps.
-This process took a while and it was a journey through the trecherous waters of the US healthcare system.
+This process took a while and it was a journey through the treacherous waters of the US healthcare system.
 I will provide a high level overview of what all happened over the next few months in the *search-for-information*:

 1. I went into "active monitoring" mode for the next month (October 2023 - November 2023).
 During this time, I took ibuprofen to help with the pain and swelling.
 I kept it light on my leg with minimal activity, went on my camping trip in Utah while being very careful, and scheduled an appointment with Dr. Vidal in Vail, CO for mid-November.
 2. I had my in-person appointment with Dr. Vidal in Vail, CO.
 Her team was **absolutely fantastic** and incredibly thorough.
 She reviewed my MRI images, x-ray images (from June), and did a physical examination.
 She wanted me to get another MRI from the original MRI location.
 Her goal was to see if anything had changed since the last MRI, see if the mass was still present, and get a better idea of what was going on now that the swelling had subsided.
 3. I relayed the information to Sydney and she provided me with an excellent suggestion.
 She suggested that I request this second MRI to be done with contrast and a GRE sequence.
 This would provide the best possible images for a potential mass in the joint.
 I relayed this information to Dr. Vidal and she agreed that this was a good idea.
 4. I got the second MRI done with contrast and the GRE sequence.
-Before leaving the MRI appointment, I requested that the images were handed to me on a physical disk so that I could create mini videos of the images and send them to Syndey for review. (more to come on the results below)
+Before leaving the MRI appointment, I requested that the images were handed to me on a physical disk so that I could create mini videos of the images and send them to Sydney for review. (more to come on the results below)
 5. The MRI results were cross reviewed by Dr. Vidal and her team.
 They agreed with the results in the report (again, this will be discussed below).
 6. The MRI results were then cross reviewed by the *entire orthopedic oncology team* at CU Anschutz via a referral suggestion from a family member.
-This occured due to a failed attempt when trying to get an appointment with Bennie Lindeque who works in Orthopedic Oncology.
+This occurred due to a failed attempt when trying to get an appointment with Bennie Lindeque who works in Orthopedic Oncology.
 Since I was unable to get an appointment without a biopsy, my MRI results were reviewed by the entire team during a monthly review meeting.
 Their review determined that there was "no signs of any tumor" and that I should just get a full hip replacement instead.
 This outcome proved to be entirely incorrect and I am very glad that I did not pursue any further advice from this team.
 7. It was now the holiday (December) and I had an upcoming trip to Europe for a month with my partner.
 I had put most of my medical stuff on hold and was going to pick it back up when I returned in February.

 > Quick side note: Why did I reach out to an orthopedic oncologist?
 Oncology means cancer right?
 No, not quite.
 Oncology is the study of tumors and cancer is a type of tumor.
 Orthopedic oncologists are the best doctors to see when you have a tumor in your bone or joint.
 Sydney suggested that I see an orthopedic oncologist because it would result in statistically better outcomes when compared to seeing a general orthopedic surgeon.
 This is because orthopedic oncologists are more familiar with the disease and have more experience with treating it.